mcaliman/mcaliman.github.io/_posts/computer-science/databases/mysql/2010-02-03-mysql-how-to-install-on-ubuntu-linux-mysql-without-synaptic-or-apt.md

 tags: [MySQL]
 comments: true
 share: true
-revision: 0
+revision: 1
 ---
-We download the tar.gz from the mysql site www.mysql.com place it in /usr/local unpack the tar.gz with the command
+We download the `tar.gz` from the mysql site www.mysql.com place it in `/usr/local` unpack the `tar.gz` with the command

 ```bash
 tar -xzf mysql-5.1.31-linux-i686-glibc23.tar.gz
 ```

-(we have assumed from a real case that the version is 5.1.31, in which case the file name is mysql-5.1.31-linux-i686-glibc23.tar.gz) we create the mysql symlink
+(we have assumed from a real case that the version is 5.1.31, in which case the file name is `mysql-5.1.31-linux-i686-glibc23.tar.gz`) we create the mysql symlink

 ```bash
 ln -s mysql-5.1.31-linux-i686-glibc23 mysql